Flagsmith/flagsmith/docs/docs/deployment/hosting/locally-frontend.md

 - `STATIC_ASSET_CDN_URL`: Used for replacing local static paths with a cdn, .e.g https://cdn.flagsmith.com.
 Defaults to `/`, i.e. no CDN.
 - `BASE_URL`: Used for specifying a base url path that's ignored during routing if serving from a subdirectory.
+- `USE_SECURE_COOKIES`: Enable / disable the use of secure cookies.
+If deploying the FE in a private network without a domain / SSL cert, disable secure cookies to ensure that session token is persisted.
+Default: true.

 ## E2E testing